 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
-The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
+The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same taking into account the fee waiver in the first year of each period.
 Although your actual costs may be higher or lower, based upon these assumptions your costs would be:

-1 Year 3 Years 5 Years 10 Years \$97 \$2,583 \$4,690 \$8,653
+Class 1 Year 3 Years 5 Years 10 Years

+Class A \$790 \$1,235 \$1,804 \$3,346

+Class I \$97 \$624 \$1,178 \$2,691

 Portfolio Turnover: The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
-During the fiscal period ended November 30, 2017, the Fund's portfolio turnover rate was 21% of the average value of its portfolio.
+During the fiscal period ended November 30, 2020, the Fund's portfolio turnover rate was 49% of the average value of its portfolio.